gardener/machine-controller-manager-provider-vsphere/README.md

-# machine-controller-manager-provider-sampleprovider
+# machine-controller-manager-provider-vsphere
-Out of tree (gRPC based) implementation for `SampleProvider` as a new provider.
+Out of tree (gRPC based) implementation for `Vsphere` as a new provider.

 ## About
 - This is a sample repository that provides the blueprint required to implement a new (hyperscale) provider.
-We call the new provider as `SampleProvider` for our ease.
+We call the new provider as `Vsphere` for our ease.
 - Each provider (plugin/actuator/driver) is a gRPC server and implements the services defined at [machine-spec](https://github.com/gardener/machine-spec).

 ## Fundamental Design Principles: